Understanding Parkinson’s Disease

 When someone has Parkinson’s, their body gives little hints or signals that something is different.

 One of the first signs you might notice is that they move slower than they used to.
 It’s like they’re moving in slow motion.
-This happens because their brain isn’t sending messages as quickly as before for moving and doing things.
+This happens because their brain isn’t sending messages as quickly as before for driving and doing things.

 What Are the Signs of Parkinson's Disease?